Financing Analysis · Summit Operations Group LLC · Updated May 2026

 EL Equipment path

-StatusTerms confirmed — not yet applied
+StatusTerms confirmed — extra benefit offered

-CoversEquipment only — construction separate
+CoversEquipment only — B&G construction separate

-Down paymentTBD — ask PJ
+Down paymentTBD — confirm with PJ

 Amount financed~$991,324 (est. 0% down)